April 30 – May 2, 2023 at Graduate Annapolis Hotel, 126 West St, Annapolis, MD 21401

 Panel: Zero Trust and Quantum: What’s Next?

 Zero Trust is a security model, a set of system design principles, and a coordinated cybersecurity and system management strategy based on an acknowledgment that threats exist both inside and outside traditional network boundaries.
 For many networks, existing infrastructure can be leveraged and integrated to incorporate Zero Trust concepts, but the transition to a mature Zero Trust architecture often requires additional capabilities to obtain the full benefits of a Zero Trust environment.
-Quantum security is an ever-evolving technology, with new tips and resources every day.
+Quantum technologies are rapidly emerging.
 Concepts that seemed unreal last month are fully functioning now!
-The level of encryption in quantum allows a higher standard of securing organization’s IT environments.
+While quantum will open up the possibility of amazing technological advances, there is also a dark side, in terms of cybersecurity.
+We have known since 1994, that a sufficiently mature quantum computer will be able to quickly and easily break the most commonly used encryption systems., encryption systems that underpin every aspect of modern life.
+Secure cryptography is an integral part of Zero Trust implementation and unless Government and the business community take concrete steps now to get ready for that inevitability, the systems we rely on will be catastrophically vulnerable in the coming quantum revolution.

-The importance of Zero Trust, and other security methodologies, has sky-rocketed especially with the transition to remote and hybrid work.
+The importance of Zero Trust, and other security methodologies like cryptography, has sky-rocketed especially with the transition to remote and hybrid work.
 A major challenge leaders face is the complexity of implementing a Zero Trust model across a network with many diverse and large departments, agencies, and systems.
 How can government agencies strengthen Zero Trust?
 How can they utilize quantum security?
-Tune into this panel to hear how Federal Leaders apply and execute Zero Trust within their agency and discuss the importance of Zero Trust Security.
+Tune into this panel to hear how Federal Leaders apply and execute Zero Trust within their agency and discuss the critical next steps in transitioning to quantum resistant cryptography.

 Panel: When All Fails – How to Recover from Attacks